-Despite all the research highlighting the importance of long-term planning, most companies still run on 90-day reporting.
+Despite all the research highlighting the importance of long-term planning, most companies run on 90-day reporting.

 Every sales team is different.
-But there are some common features you'll find in most sales reports.
+But there are some standard features you'll find in most sales reports.
 Here are some examples:

-Sales Revenue: Obviously.
-But not just total sales revenue.
-You would expect a quarterly sales report to break new revenue down by customer, sales rep, lead source and territory (more on that later).
+Sales revenue: Obviously.
+You would expect a quarterly sales report to break new revenue down by customer, sales rep, lead source, and territory (more on later).

-Open Opportunities: The quarter is over but assuming you're still in business you'll want to know how much of your sales pipeline is rolling over.
-There is a natural drop in intensity once the quarter is done so this is an important metric to track.
+Open opportunities: The quarter is over but assuming you're still in business, you'll want to know how much of your sales pipeline is rolling over.
+At the end of a quarter, there is a natural drop in intensity; measuring the new sales pipeline is critical.

-Why good data is important for managing a sales team
+Why good data is vital for managing a sales team

-A veteran sales rep might trust his or her gut when it comes to working their sales funnel.
+A veteran sales rep might trust their gut when working their sales funnel.
 But a good sales report needs hard numbers.

 Analyzing data by territory